-The Sacramento Police Department (SPD) is principally responsible for providing police protection services for areas within the city and City.
-The County Sheriff's Department; the California Highway Patrol (CHP); the University of California, Davis, Medical Center Police Department; and the RT Police Department support SPD to provide police protection within the City.
+The Sacramento Police Department (SPD) is principally responsible for providing police protection services for areas within the city and Project Area.
+The County Sheriff's Department; the California Highway Patrol (CHP); the University of California, Davis, Medical Center Police Department; and the RT Police Department support SPD to provide police protection within the Project Area.

-SPD operates four substations and is staffed by 676 sworn police officers and 240 civilian positions (SPD 2012).
-SPD is authorized to fund 700 sworn positions, including: one chief, four deputy chiefs, 12 captains, 23 lieutenants, 102 sergeants, and 662 officers., and 255 civilian positions Additionally, there are 44 cadets in the Police Academy, 11 recruits awaiting academy training, and 183 civilian volunteers rebalance its deployment on an annual basis to meet the changing demands of the city.
+SPD operates four substations and is staffed by 676 sworn police officers and 240 civilian positions

+(SPD 2012).
+SPD is authorized to fund 700 sworn positions, including: one chief, four deputy chiefs, 12 captains, 23 lieutenants, 102 sergeants, and 662 officers., and 255 civilian positions.
+Additionally, there are 44 cadets in the Police Academy, 11 recruits awaiting academy training, and 183 civilian volunteers

+SPD does not have an adopted officer-to-resident ratio.
+The Department uses a variety of data that includes GIS based data, call and crime frequency information, and available personnel to rebalance its deployment on an annual basis to meet the changing demands of the city.
 SPD maintains an unofficial goal of 2.0 to 2.5 sworn police officers per 1,000 residents and 1 civilian support staff per 2 sworn officers.
 The Department is currently funded for 1.49 officers per 1,000 residents.
 Based on a 2011 population of 469,447people and a current (2011) staffing level of 676 full time sworn officers, the ratio is 1.44 officers per 1,000 residents (DOF 2012).
 Based on 676 full time sworn officers and 240 civilian employees, the ratio of sworn officers to civilian employees is 2.82, which is just below SPD's goal.